gkapfham/dotfiles/README.md

 configurations are clear and, potentially, best suited to working in your development environment.
-Remember, this repository is being made publicly available to provide examples of how to write configurations for programs like `vim` and `nvim`.
+Remember, this repository is being made publicly available to provide examples of how to write configurations for programs like `vim`, `nvim`, and `i3`.
 If you find that these files help you in preparing your own configurations, then I also encourage you to "star" and "watch" this project!